Learning Long Range Dependencies on Graphs via Random Walks: Introduction

-Motivated by the limitations of positional or structural encodings and shortcomings of existing random-walk-based models, we introduce a novel architecture that leverages the strengths of both paradigms (random walks and message passing).
-Rather than encoding random walks into fixed-length vectors as done in GTs~\cite{rampavsek2022recipe,chen2022structure}, we preserve their sequential nature, thus retaining richer structural information.
-This architecture, named \textbf{NeuralWalker}, samples random walks with a predefined sampling rate and length, then uses advanced sequence models to process them.
-Additionally, local and global message passing can be employed to capture complementary information.
-To our knowledge, we are the first to use long sequence models, such as state space models, on random walk sequences.
+Considering the limitations of existing random-walk-based models, we propose an approach that leverages the strengths of two complementary graph exploration paradigms.
+Our method combines the local neighborhood information captured by the \emph{breadth-first nature} of message passing with the long-range dependencies obtained through the \emph{depth-first} nature of random walks.
+Unlike GTs~\citep{rampavsek2022recipe,chen2022structure} which encode random walks into fixed-length vectors, our approach preserves their sequential nature, thereby retaining richer structural information.
+Our proposed architecture, named \emph{NeuralWalker}, achieves this by processing sets of sampled random walks using powerful sequence models.
+We then employ local (and optionally global) message passing to capture complementary information.
+Multiple alternations of these two operations are stacked to form our model.
+A key innovation of our approach is the utilization of long sequence models, such as state space models, to learn from random walk sequences.
+To the best of our knowledge, this is the first application of such models in this context.

-Our contributions are summarized as follows. i) We propose a novel framework that leverages both random walks and message passing, enabling a more expressive graph representation by treating graphs as sets of sequences (random walks).
-This allows the model to exploit advances in sequence modeling (transformers, state space models, etc.) to capture long-range dependencies within the walks. ii) Our message-passing block can seamlessly integrate various GNN and GT architectures, allowing for customization based on specific tasks. iii) We conduct extensive ablation studies to offer practical insights for choosing the optimal sequence layers and message-passing blocks.
-Notably, the trade-off between model complexity and expressivity can be controlled by adjusting sampling rate and walk length hyperparameters. iv) Our model demonstrates significant performance improvements over existing methods on a comprehensive set of 19 graph and node benchmark datasets.
+Our contributions are summarized as follows. i) We propose a novel framework that leverages both random walks and message passing, leading to provably more expressive graph representation. ii) Our model exploits advances in sequence modeling (\eg transformers and state space models) to capture long-range dependencies within the walks. iii) Our message-passing block can seamlessly integrate various GNN and GT architectures, allowing for customization based on specific tasks. iv) We conduct extensive ablation studies to offer practical insights for choosing the optimal sequence layer types and message-passing strategies.
+Notably, the trade-off between model complexity and expressivity can be flexibly controlled by adjusting walk sampling rate and length, making our model scalable to graphs with up to 1.6M nodes. v) Our model demonstrates remarkable performance improvements over existing methods on a comprehensive set of 19 benchmark datasets.